 Please be aware that during inclement weather, if the gate is closed it is for your safety as well as the safety of our workers.
 The closed gate means the cemetery crew is clearing the roads and need time to do a proper, complete job.

 Walkers and pet walkers are permitted in the cemetery but please remember that this is an active cemetery.
 Be respectful of our families, friends and funeral processions.
 We do not allow any dog, cat or other pet to run loose within the cemetery grounds.
 Pet owners must keep their pets on a leash and please clean up after your pets.
+Thanks to a donation from one of our families, there are now Mutt Mitt stations in the cemetery for your use.
 Walk at your own risk.

 A speed limit of 20 MPH within the grounds must be observed to ensure the safety of visitors.
 While driving in the cemetery stay on the main roads and be respectful of visitors and funeral processions.
 Please do not drive on the grass.
 Drive at your own risk.